Non-equilibrium almost-stationary states and linear response for gapped quantum systems: Quasi-local inverse of the Liouvillian

 and using that for $E_n\in \sigma_*$ and $E_m \in \sigma(H)\setminus \sigma_*$ it holds that $|E_m-E_n|\geq g$, i.e.\ $ \widehat{ \mathcal{W}}_{g,\tilde g}(E_m-E_n) = \frac{-\I}{\sqrt{2\pi}(E_m-E_n)}$, and that for $E_n,E_m \in \sigma_*$ it holds that $|E_m-E_n|\leq \tilde g$, i.e.\ $ \widehat{ \mathcal{W}}_{g,\tilde g}(E_m-E_n) =0$. \end{proof}

-The crucial advantage of the map $\mathcal{I}$ over just inverting the Liouvillian is that if $H$ admits Lieb-Robinson bounds, then $\mathcal{I}$ maps quasi-local Hamiltonians to quasi-local Hamiltonians, an observation originating from \cite{HW}.
-Based on \cite{BMNS} and Lemma~4.7 in \cite{BDF} we showed in Lemma~13 in \cite{MT1} that it also preserves $L$-localization, i.e.\ that
+The crucial advantage of the map $\mathcal{I}_H$ is that if $H$ admits Lieb-Robinson bounds, then $\mathcal{I}_H$ maps quasi-local operator-families to quasi-local operator-families, an observation originating from \cite{HW} and worked out in detail in \cite{BMNS}.
+To cover also slowly varying potentials $V_v$ that are not contained in any of the spaces $\mathcal{L}_{\zeta ,k,L^H_{\epsi^\gamma}}$, we need to slightly extend these results.